seedco/Formalist/README.md

 The framework implements support for chaining form element views using a responder chain-like construct.
 This is currently used to implement the built-in tabbing behaviour to switch between text fields in a form by pressing the "return" key on the keyboard.

-This behaviour is simple to opt-in to in custom form elements, using the following two steps:
+This behaviour can be supported in custom form elements using the following two steps:

 1. Ensure that the view being returned from the `render()` function returns `true` for `canBecomeFirstResponder()`
 2. When the view needs to shift focus to the next form view that supports first responder status, it should access the next responder via the `nextFormResponder` property (added in a `UIView` extension by the framework) and call `becomeFirstResponder()` on it.
 For example, in `TextFieldElement`, this happens as a result of a delegate method being called that indicates that the return key has been pressed.